IronLanguages/pylauncher/Doc/launcher.rst

 installed last).
 As noted above, an optional "-32" suffix can be used on a version specifier to change this behaviour.

+In addition of being able to control version and implementation of cpython alternative implementation can be selected as default.
+Setting:
+``PY_IMPLEMENTATION`` to "ironpython" sets the 32-bit ipy.exe as default.
+Similar to cpython, ``PY_PYTHON`` can be used to force 64-bit version.

 Examples:

 * If no relevant options are set, the commands ``python`` and